126.96.36.199 Evidence of Public Assent to Governance

-Democratic elections provide a process for appointing politicians, which satisfies part of Beetham’s requirement for the population to express its consent to political governance; this consent is only meaningful, though, if there is a credible alternative that people can vote for if they are dissatisfied with their government.
-The opposition has to be seen as a possible ‘government in waiting’.
+Democratic elections provide a process for appointing politicians, which satisfies part of David Beetham’s requirement for the population to express its consent to political governance – as described on page 18 of his book The Legitimation of Power.
+This consent is only meaningful, though, if there is a credible alternative that people can vote for if they are dissatisfied with their government.
+The opposition must be a possible ‘government in waiting’.

 - A society would rapidly become unstable if people, merely by not voting, were able to dissociate themselves from government decisions.

 - Not voting can be a form of silent protest against the system, and a reason to consider changing it.
 A spoilt ballot paper is a way of indicating this sentiment in some systems.

 - Apathy might be regarded as regrettable but it is not necessarily a sign of an illegitimate system.
 A ‘don’t know’ or ‘don’t care’ box on the ballot might be revealing.

 There is thus a good case for making voting compulsory, as it already is in some countries, to reveal more about whether a democratic system is seen to lack legitimacy and to increase people’s sense of having participated in negotiations on governance issues.

 The evidence of acceptability cannot, by definition, be expressed through the ballot box in an authoritarian power structure: people express their consent by passive acceptance, and they express discontent by holding demonstrations or publishing criticisms of the government through whatever means are at their disposal.
 Authoritarian regimes lack legitimacy at this level of Beetham’s model if they suppress dissent.